gohugoio/hugoDocs/content/en/functions/go-template/try.md

 ## Methods

-The `TryValue` object encapsulates the result of evaluating the expression, and provides two methods:
+Use these methods on the `TryValue` object.

-### Err
+`Err`

-(`string`) Returns a string representation of the error thrown by the expression, if an error occurred, or returns `nil` if the expression evaluated without errors.
+: (`string`) Returns a string representation of the error thrown by the expression, if an error occurred, or returns `nil` if the expression evaluated without errors.

-### Value
+`Value`

-(`any`) Returns the result of the expression if the evaluation was successful, or returns `nil` if an error occurred while evaluating the expression.
+: (`any`) Returns the result of the expression if the evaluation was successful, or returns `nil` if an error occurred while evaluating the expression.

 ## Explanation